Walter Butler (architect)

-Walter Richmond Butler (24 March 1864 – 31 May 1949), was an Australian architect trained in the Arts and Crafts style, born in Somerset, England.
+Walter Richmond Butler (24 March 1864 – 31 May 1949), was a British-born Australian architect, trained in the Arts and Crafts style that he adapted for Australia's Federation style.

 Personal life

 In 1864 Walter Richmond Butler was born on his family's farm in Pensford in Somerset, England.
 He was the sixth of eight children.
-At 15 Butler became the apprentice of developing Arts and Crafts architect Alexander Lauder (1836–1921), who allegedly described Butler as "a truly gifted person".
+Aged 15 years, Butler became the apprentice of developing Arts and Crafts architect Alexander Lauder (1836–1921), who allegedly described Butler as "a truly gifted person".

 Butler frequently travelled throughout England and Europe and it was not until 1888 that Butler decided to follow in the footsteps of five of his siblings and emigrate to Australia in search of prosperity and exciting new possibilities.
 He departed from Plymouth on the SS Oroya on 21 July arriving in Sydney in October, and by the end of the year had moved to Melbourne.

 Butler married Emelie Millicent Howard in April 1894, and they had three children: Adna Millicent Howard, Howard Richmond Henry and Winifred Howard.
-The family lived in Armadale in the eastern suburbs of Melbournein a large house called Duncraig.
+The family lived in Armadale in the eastern suburbs of Melbourne in a large house called Duncraig.
 Butler's daughter Adna once described him as "a very energetic man… never idle.
 He was good at all ball games… and was as fond of dancing and playing bridge as he was of mending anything".

 At the age of 21, Butler's son Howard died fighting in WWI, and it was after this that Butler appeared to limit his professional involvement in architecture.
 He did however continue as a practicing architect until he retired in 1939 at the age of 75.
 He died in 1949 at the age of 84.